 According to the latest research from JetBrains, data analysis is the most popular use of the Python language, with web development and machine learning in second and third place respectively.
 Many of the most popular machine learning and big data libraries are written in Python.
 The language is ideally suited to big data analytics and manipulation tasks that are becoming ever more important.
 This means Django can be strongly leveraged when building big data tools as it uses the same language (Python) across the board.

 Many large and popular platforms are built on both of these platforms.
 Django is used by popular internet services such as Instagram, Pinterest and Bitbucket, to name a few examples.
 While Ruby on Rails is used by Twitter, Github and Airbnb, amongst many others.
 As is proven by the stability of these platforms – these are both web frameworks that can be used at serious scale, handling hundreds of millions of requests and users.

 Ruby on Rails and Django share a lot of similarities.
 Both are open source, written in languages that are object-oriented and dynamically typed.
 The speed difference between the two frameworks is negligible and both use an MVC architecture.
 Ultimately it’s the design philosophy and programming language behind each which makes the overall difference.

-So, what are the pros and cons of each framework?
+Django vs Rails: what are the pros and cons of each?